rccyx/lookas/README.md

 lookas
 ```

+That's it.

-It will attempt to start with system audio.
-If system audio isn't available, it automatically falls back to microphone input.
+It automatically attempts to grab system audio (the desktop loopback).
+If that's not available, it safely falls back to the microphone.

-## Controls
+While running, you can press:

 - `1` – Microphone input
 - `2` – System audio (loopback / monitor)